openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 :doc:`pull request cover letter <cover-letter>` guidelines, the product owners will be able to quickly understand your change and prioritize it for review.
-However, they may have some questions about your intention, need, and/or approach that they will ask about on the JIRA ticket.
-A community manager will ping you on GitHub to clarify these questions if they arise;
+However, they may have some questions about your intention, need, and/or approach that they will ask about.
+A community manager will ping you on GitHub to clarify these questions if they arise.
-you are not required to monitor the JIRA discussion.

 Once the product team has sent your pull request to the engineering teams for review, all technical discussion regarding your change will occur on GitHub,